Adolescent young carers in Europe

 - to evaluate what works and provide knowledge translation actions at national, European and international levels

-Under the lead of Agnes Leu Careum Research will especially be responsible for work package 2 “Development and implementation of policies, legislation and services”.
-It aims to explore what provisions and policy frameworks do exist and how they are enacted in the “real” world.
+Under the lead of Agnes Leu Careum Research will especially be responsible for work package 2 “National policy, legal and service frameworks”.
+It aims to explore what provisions and policy frameworks exist and how they are enacted in the “real” world.

 Prof. Dr. iur.
-Agnes Leu, Careum Research (Lead)
+Agnes Leu, Careum Research (Lead WP2)

 Elizabeth Hanson, Linnaeus University (SE): Department of Health and Caring Sciences